wchorski/obsidian-dnd/Matter Campaign📁/Sessions📝/Session 003.md

 	-   Make a deal to get item to rid flames
 	-   Must kill all other goblins to be the king
 	-   We murder everyone
-	-   The traitor ran and got shot n killed by [[Matter Campaign📁/Players👤/LoThaRRan]]
+	-   The traitor ran and got shot n killed by [LoThaRRan](../Players👤/LoThaRRan.md)

 -   Which asks to leave unharmed
 	-   We fight her anyway